Ready for some things to do with friends without spending money? I’ve got you covered with 74 boredom-busting ideas.

 There are so many meditation apps and YouTube videos with brainwave vibes that you can mediate anywhere.
 Why not do it with a circle of friends, in the great outdoors?

 Remember, it's all about spending time with friends.
 It is NOT all about spending money with friends.
-I don't know about you, but I'm now super-pumped to try all these things to do with friends without spending money.
+I don't know about you, but I'm now super-pumped to try all these things to do with your friends without money.
 There's just so much stuff to do with no money, I'm not quite sure where to start!

 Latest posts by Amanda L Grossman (see all)